-408.9.2 Maintenance.
+408.9.3 Maintenance.
 Emergency guides shall be reviewed and approved in accordance with Section 401.2.
+Evacuation diagrams shall be reviewed and updated in accordance with Section 404.4.

-408.9.3 Distribution.
+408.9.4 Distribution.
 A copy of the emergency guide shall be given to each tenant prior to initial occupancy.